 Your employer should provide a document that states how many hours you are expected to work a week and how many weeks you will be working for.
 If they don’t, ask for one before you begin working.
 Having this settled before you start your internship will reduce the possibility of you working long, unexpected hours and feeling like you are being taken advantage of.

-How Can You Make the Most of Your High School Internship?
+How to Make the Most of Your High School Internship

 After you have researched internships, applied to those that interest you, and been offered a position, it’s time to start working!
 Take the following steps to make sure you are getting as much out of your internship as possible.